-Vision Exam by October 15 Dental Exam by May 15 Physical Examination prior to the first Student Attendance day.
+Vision Examination by October 15 Dental Examination by May 15 Physical Examination prior to the first day of Student Attendance.

 All Kindergarten and sixth grade students must provide proof of a current physical examination and required immunizations prior to or on the first day of student attendance.
-Failure to comply with our physical/vaccination requirements by the first day of school will result in the students exclusion from school until the required health forms are presented to the school (see Policy 7:100).
-Physical, vision and dental examination forms are available at each school, and on the school's web site.
+Physical examinations must be conducted within one year of the first day of student attendance (see Policy 7:100).
+Physical, vision and dental examination forms are available at each school, and on the schools web site.
 All students who participate in extra-curricular sports are required to submit annually proof of a current sports physical.